canonical/mongodb-operator/documentation/tutorial.md

 ```shell
 juju config tls-certificates-operator generate-self-signed-certificates="true" ca-common-name="Tutorial CA"
 ```
-*Note: this tutorial uses (self signed certificates)[https://en.wikipedia.org/wiki/Self-signed_certificate]; self signed certificates should not be used in a production cluster.*
+*Note: this tutorial uses [self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate); self-signed certificates should not be used in a production cluster.*

 ### Enable TLS
 After configuring the certificates `watch -c juju status --color` will show the status of `tls-certificates-operator` as active.
 To enable TLS on Charmed MongoDB, relate the two applications: